 With OpenTelemetry, developers no longer have to choose between OpenTracing and OpenCensus.
 OpenTelemetry provides a unified set of libraries, APIs, agents and collector services for collecting and transferring data.

 OpenTelemetry provides a common framework for collecting telemetry data and exporting it to an Observability back end of your choice.
 It uses a set of standardized, vendor-agnostic APIs, SDKs, and tools for ingesting, transforming, and transporting data.

-Language-specific OpenTelemetry APIs, or Application Programming Interfaces, coordinate telemetry data collection across your system and instrument your code.
-OpenTelemetry SDKs, or Software Development Kits, implement and support APIs through libraries that help with data collection, processing, and exporting.
+Language-specific OpenTelemetry APIs coordinate telemetry data collection across your system and instrument your code.
+OpenTelemetry SDKs implement and support APIs through libraries that help with data collection, processing, and exporting.
 OpenTelemetry also provides automatic instrumentation of services and supports custom instrumentation.
-You can export your telemetry data using either vendor-provided exporter or the OpenTelemetry protocol (OTLP).
+You can export your telemetry data using either a vendor-provided exporter or the OpenTelemetry protocol (OTLP).

 The core components of OpenTelemetry include:

 The OpenTelemetry Collector is a vendor-agnostic proxy that receives, processes, and exports telemetry data.
 It supports receiving telemetry data in multiple formats as well as processing and filtering telemetry data before it gets exported.

 OpenTelemetry language SDKs allow you to use the OpenTelemetry API to generate telemetry data with a language and export the data to a back end.